iveskins/hugo-book-blog/content/posts/terminal-tools.md

 #### Google japanese Input {#google-japanese-input}

+All my current dictionaries can be found it [this git repo](https://github.com/iveskins/google.input.dic) I can't remember how I made them. but I am sure I just formatted other peoples files in a way that can be inported to google input. e.g:

+-   JAP-ENG

+    There is a dictionary for displaying the English meaning of words typed in Japanse. useful
+    {{<figure src="/images/ja-eng-words.png">}}
+    and a dictionary for translating words typed in Japanse to English. not too useful for me.
+    {{<figure src="/images/ja-ja-eng.png">}}

 -   Emoji dictionary

     [here](https://gist.github.com/iveskins/4b0c620f3e51968ff67453ac78f2fb59) is a gist of the dictionary file.
     Like this: {{<figure src="/images/emoji.input.png">}}
+    {{<figure src="/images/emoji.@.emoji.png">}}
+    {{<figure src="/images/emoji.icons.input.png">}}

 #### Where to get what {#where-to-get-what}